Howards Grove High School

 Howards Grove High School is a public secondary school located in Howards Grove, Wisconsin.
 The school serves about 320 students in grades 9 to 12 in the Howards Grove School District.

-About the school

-Howards Grove High School is located on 401 Audubon Road on the northwest side of the Village of Howards Grove, Wisconsin.
-The current building was completed in 1994 and also houses the offices of the Howards Grove School District.
-The school serves students in grades 9–12 in all of the Village of Howards Grove, the Town of Herman, half of the Town of Mosel, and parts of the Towns of Ada, Franklin, Cleveland, Sheboygan Falls, and Meeme.
-Additionally, through the school choice program, open enrollment is available to students outside the district.
+The school serves, as in addition to Howards Grove, Herman, Mosel, Ada, Franklin, Cleveland, Sheboygan Falls, and Meeme.
+The school also serves the broader surrounding area through a school choice program, making enrollment available for students outside the district.
+The current 1994 school building houses the offices for the Howards Grove School District.

 Student performance

 Students at Howards Grove High School scored higher ACT scores than the Wisconsin State Average in the Science field, but lower in Mathematics, Reading, English, and Composite Scores.
 Students scored higher than the Wisconsin ACT average in Science, Mathematics, Composite Scores, but lower in English and Reading.

 Students at Howards Grove High School taking AP (Advanced Placement) tests pass 87.5% of the time, significantly higher than the Wisconsin state average, and higher than all comparatively sized area schools.

 28 academic credits are required to graduate from Howards Grove High School.
 Howards Grove High School has a 99.9% graduation rate, exceeding the Wisconsin state average.
 Roughly half of graduating students proceed to college studies after graduation.

 Howards Grove High School has a 95.3% attendance rate, with 1.2% of students being considered habitually truant.
 4.52% of students at Howards Grove High School has out of school suspensions issued.